 They’re fun for ornaments, parties, favors, centerpieces, and kids love

 to make them too!
 (Also see other activities on our party theme ideas page).

-These mouse chocolate crafts do take working with small objects, so if you are doing it with anyone who has elderly issues that prevent them from working well with their hands, they will need extra help.
+These mouse chocolate crafts do take working with small objects, so determine if some in your group may need extra help.